leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 To build the package, run the command `{{#command {first-lake/greeting} {lake} {lake build} }}`.
 After a number of build commands scroll by, the resulting binary has been placed in `.lake/build/bin`.
 Running `{{#command {first-lake/greeting} {lake} {./.lake/build/bin/greeting} }}` results in `{{#command_out {lake} {./.lake/build/bin/greeting} }}`.
+Instead of running the binary directly, the command `lake exe` can be used to build the binary if necessary and then run it.
+Running `{{#command {first-lake/greeting} {lake} {lake exe greeting} }}` also results in `{{#command_out {lake} {lake exe greeting} }}`.

 ## Lakefiles

 A `lakefile.lean` describes a _package_, which is a coherent collection of Lean code for distribution, analogous to an `npm` or `nuget` package or a Rust crate.
 A package may contain any number of libraries or executables.
-While the [documentation for Lake](https://github.com/leanprover/lean4/blob/master/src/lake/README.md) describes the available options in a lakefile, it makes use of a number of Lean features that have not yet been described here.
+The [documentation for Lake](https://lean-lang.org/doc/reference/latest/find/?domain=Verso.Genre.Manual.section&name=lake-config-toml) describes the available options in a Lake configuration.
 The generated `lakefile.toml` contains the following:
 ```lean
 {{#file_contents {lake} {first-lake/greeting/lakefile.toml} {first-lake/expected/lakefile.toml}}}
 ```

-This initial Lakefile consists of three items:
+This initial Lake configuration consists of three items:
- * a _package_ declaration, named `greeting`,
+ * _package_ settings, at the top of the file,
  * a _library_ declaration, named `Greeting`, and
- * an _executable_, also named `greeting`.
+ * an _executable_, named `greeting`.

-Each of these names is enclosed in guillemets to allow users more freedom in picking package names.

-Each Lakefile will contain exactly one package, but any number of libraries or executables.
+Each Lake configuration file will contain exactly one package, but any number of dependencies, libraries, or executables.
-Additionally, Lakefiles may contain _external libraries_, which are libraries not written in Lean to be statically linked with the resulting executable, _custom targets_, which are build targets that don't fit naturally into the library/executable taxonomy, _dependencies_, which are declarations of other Lean packages (either locally or from remote Git repositories), and _scripts_, which are essentially `IO` actions (similar to `main`), but that additionally have access to metadata about the package configuration.
-The items in the Lakefile allow things like source file locations, module hierarchies, and compiler flags to be configured.
+Dependencies are declarations of other Lean packages (either locally or from remote Git repositories) The items in the Lakefile allow things like source file locations, module hierarchies, and compiler flags to be configured.
 Generally speaking, however, the defaults are reasonable.
+Lake configuration files written in the Lean format may additionally contain _external libraries_, which are libraries not written in Lean to be statically linked with the resulting executable, _custom targets_, which are build targets that don't fit naturally into the library/executable taxonomy, and _scripts_, which are essentially `IO` actions (similar to `main`), but that additionally have access to metadata about the package configuration.

 Libraries, executables, and custom targets are all called _targets_.
-By default, `lake build` builds those targets that are annotated with `@[default_target]`.
+By default, `lake build` builds those targets that are specified in the `defaultTargets` list.
-This annotation is an _attribute_, which is metadata that can be associated with a Lean declaration.
-Attributes are similar to Java annotations or C# and Rust attributes.
-They are used pervasively throughout Lean.
-To build a target that is not annotated with `@[default_target]`, specify the target's name as an argument after `lake build`.
+To build a target that is not a default target, specify the target's name as an argument after `lake build`.

 ## Libraries and Imports